South Carolina Medicare Insurance Plans

 According to ssa.gov, you should be aware that several States may even disregard all resources for individuals or couples in certain categories.

 Oftentimes Medicare beneficiaries enjoy their low-cost coverage, yet find that it lacks certain other benefits that they need for medical treatment.
 Here, these individuals in South Carolina may purchase Medicare supplement insurance, or Medigap plans, from a private insurer within the state.
-Medigap policies work in conjunction with Original Medicare
+Medigap policies work in conjunction with Medicare Parts A and B.

 Extra Assistance From the State of South Carolina